Automotive cruise control using PID and CAN

 • PATTERN: ADC PRE-AMP

-• PATTERN: AA FILTER
+• PATTERN: A-A FILTER

 • Example: Speech-recognition system